 Everywhere in the village, signs point you to the Castle, or Kastelli.
 It’s a Santorini must see, and you’ll be rewarded if you continue the walk up the hill to the entrance.

 Emporio kastelli is a rabbit warren of tunnels, arched streets and tiny cave houses.
 There are also some churches built within the confines of the Castle compound, including Panagia Mesani, also known as Palea Panagia.
-The tiered bell tower is one of the most prominent Emporio landmarks.
+The tiered bell tower is one of the most prominent Emporio Santorini landmarks, visible from miles away.